gunslingerOP/rentalApp/README.md

 7-postproeprty: takes: districtId, cityId, address, images, userId, price, bedrooms, bathrooms, size, longitude and latitude.
 This lists a new property under the user's name **needs login session token**

-8-addpropertyimage: takes: propertyId, image. sets an image for the property with the provided id **needs login session token**
+8-addpropertyimage/propertyId: takes: propertyId from req.params (from the URL), image. sets an image for the property with the provided id **needs login session token**

-7-postreview: takes: propertyId, stars, title and body.
+7-postreview/propertyId: takes: propertyId from req.params (from the URL), stars, title and body.
 Creates a full review by the tenant who used the place and paid the invoice **needs login session token**

-9-addreviewimage: takes: reviewId, image. sets an image for the review with the provided id **needs login session token**
+9-addreviewimage/reviewId: takes: reviewId from req.params (from the URL), image. sets an image for the review with the provided id **needs login session token**

 10-makeinvoice: takes:landlordId, propertyId, price,startHour, startMonth, endDay, endMonth. this invoice is created when a user clicks "checkout" on the desired proeprty **needs login session token**

-11-accepttenant: takes: NOTHING. this link accepts the tenant who wants to rent the property **needs login session token**
+11-accepttenant/invoiceId: takes: invoiceId from req.params (from the URL). this link accepts the tenant who wants to rent the property **needs login session token**

-12-notify: takes: recipientId and msg. this sends a certain user a message **needs login session token**
+12-notify: takes: recipientId and msg. this sends a certain user a message

+13-refund/invoiceId: takes: invoiceId from req.params (from the URL).
+It refunds the money to the user 3 days after they board

+**needs login session token**

 # THE GET METHOD
 1-getinvoicelandlord: gets the invoices if the user is a landlord **needs login session token**

-2-getinvoiceuser: gets invoices the user is paying **needs login session token**
+2-invoice/user: gets invoices the user is paying **needs login session token**

-3-getnotifications: gets all notification messages under the name of the user **needs login session token**
+3-notifications: gets all notification messages under the name of the user **needs login session token**

-4-getlocation: returns all provinces with their respective cities and districts
+4-location: returns all provinces with their respective cities and districts

-5-getcityproperties: takes:cityId as a query. returns all properties within that city
+5-city/properties/cityId: takes:cityId from req.params (from the URL). returns all properties within that city

-6-getdistrictproperties: takes: districtId as a query. returns all properties within that district
+6-district/properties/districtId: takes: districtId from req.params (from the URL). returns all properties within that district

-7-getpropertyimages: takes: propertyId as a query. returns all images for that property
+7-property/images/propertyId: takes: propertyId from req.params (from the URL). returns all images for that property

-8-getpropertyreviews: takes: propertyId as a query. returns all reviews for that property with their images
+8-reviews/propertyId: takes: propertyId from req.params (from the URL). returns all reviews for that property with their images

+# ADMIN ROUTES
+1- admin/login: takes:admin email and password. gives an admin token 2- addprovince: takes: name. adds a province 3-addcity/:provinceId: takes: provinceId as req.params(from URL). adds a city to a province 4-adddistrict/cityId: takes: cityId as req.params(from URL). adds a distirct to a city
+5-pendingInvoices: gets all invoices where the host hasn't been paid yet (the staying period is still not finished)
+6-paidInvoice: gets all invoices where the host was paid and revenue was generated